 Figure 8.
 (A) An OCT scan of inner retinoschisis.
 (B) An OCT scan of outer retinoschisis.
 (C) An OCT scan of inner and outer retinoschisis.
+Blue arrowheads indicate the presence of retinoschisis

 We also found that 28 (15.6%) eyes had a DSM.
 Only one eye had associated subretinal fluid and OCTA excluded the presence of CNV (Figure 9).
 We also found a RSM in six eyes, as defined by the IMI OCT classification, four of which were found via vertical scans and were associated with inferior staphyloma.